Skip to content

 Where does 10x run

-• Reporter — DaemonSet alongside your forwarder for pre-SIEM cost visibility.
-Not in the critical log path.
+• Reporter: DaemonSet alongside your forwarder for pre-ingestion cost visibility.
+Logs never pass through it.

-• Retriever — k8s pods that index S3 log archives and stream selected events to log analyzers on-demand.
+• Retriever: k8s pods that index events offloaded to your own S3 bucket and fetch selected events back to log analyzers on demand.

 What makes 10x different

-Predictable pricing : Commercial tools price per GB ingested — costs spike with traffic.
+Predictable pricing : Commercial tools price per GB ingested, so costs spike with traffic.
 10x is priced per infrastructure node running log collection.
 Volume spikes, new applications, and traffic surges have no impact on cost.

 Optimize everywhere : The hybrid AOT/JIT engine powers automatic log data optimization at every stage of the pipeline.
 Test locally, report on costs and regulate billing spikes at the edge, losslessly compact before shipping, ingest from S3 on-demand.